Donate today and help reduce the rate of stillbirth in India and around the globe.

 What sets Burnet apart from other institutions is its unique blend of medical research and public health expertise.
-Burnet is the only accredited medical research institute in Australia to also hold accreditation as a non-government organisation (NGO).
+Burnet is the only Australian medical research institute to also hold accreditation as a non-government organisation (NGO).

 Burnet can trace its origins to the passion and commitment of World War II veteran, Dr John Forbes who persuaded a donor, John Doble in the late 1950s to support the creation of a small virus laboratory at the Fairfield Hospital in Melbourne.
 From these early days at Fairfield, a world-renowned Institute was born.

 Formerly known as The Queen’s Memorial Infectious Disease Hospital, Fairfield Hospital was founded at the turn of the 20th century when epidemics of infectious diseases such as diphtheria, scarlet fever and polio were rampant.
 The virology laboratory undertook clinical, diagnostic and research services for the many patients with viral infections under the directorship of Dr Alan Ferris.

 Professor Ian Gust was appointed Director of the Virus Laboratory in 1971 and despite having less than 10 staff the laboratory had developed an international reputation for its work in hepatitis research.
 Among the many accomplishments of this laboratory were the isolation of hepatitis A virus (the strain now used in the hepatitis A vaccine) and one of the first strains of respiratory syncytial virus (the A2 strain, now a reference A group virus).
 Professor Gust was awarded a Member of the Order of Australia in 1992.